 - Don’t overcrowd the pan.
 Fry in batches to keep your oil at the right temperature.
 Adding too many will cause a drop in temperature which decreases the chance for a crispy coating and increases the chance for a soggy coating!

-- Fried shrimp doneness: Shrimp will be firm and pink in color.
-If they are still grey or translucent, they needs to cook a bit longer.
+- Shrimp doneness.
+Shrimp will be firm and pink in color.
+If they are still grey or translucent, they need to cook a bit longer.
 Check one for doneness before removing all of them from the oil.

-- You can substitute flour for the cornstarch although using cornstarch gives a nice light crust, which is what you’re looking for in this recipe.
+- Swap the cornstarch.
+You can substitute flour, although cornstarch gives a lighter, crispier crust which is what you’re looking for in this recipe.

-More shrimp recipes to try include my easy crockpot jambalaya, slow cooker seafood stew and bang bang shrimp pasta.
+More shrimp recipes to try include my easy crockpot jambalaya, slow cooker seafood stew and fried coconut shrimp.

 More Delicious Taco Recipes